There are many benefits of drawing. They aren’t only for artists.

 2. Builds our decision-making ability

-We make a lot of decisions conciously and unconsciously when we are drawing.
+We make a lot of decisions consciously and unconsciously when we are drawing.
 Some of them are, what to draw, what to leave out, how hard should we press the pencil, at what angle do we draw this line, which part of the drawing should be drawn first, which area of drawing needs to be emphasized more and so on.
 This builds our decision making capability by the sheer practice of it.
 This improved decision-making ability helps us in other aspects of our life.

 3. Helps solve problems

 Once we draw different aspects of a problem on paper we see the contributing factors more clearly.
 The interconnections between the factors, their context, their relative importance and the scope of the problem become more evident.
 All this information that was hidden earlier comes to fore and we can take better-informed decisions.
+Who said drawing is only for visual artists?
+After all, problem solving is also an art!

 4. Helps you to remember better

 Multiple scientific studies have proved that when we draw or doodle anything, we remember those things better.
-A major reason behind this is that to draw, we need to synthesize the information that we hear and see and create a drawing that represents the information.
+A major reason behind this is that to draw, we need to synthesize the information that we see and create a drawing that represents the information.
 This process sort of embeds the information and creates more connections and associations in our brain.
 These associations help us remember things better.

 5. Develops observation skill